Sharon-Samuel-Kerketta/Covid-19-India/README.md

 Each state with its corresponding Number of Positives.

 2. Creating the Excel Sheet of the Data -
 The File have 5 Columns -

-  1. Serial No.
+    i) Serial No.

-  2. Name of the State
+    ii) Name of the State

-  3. Total Confirmed Cases
+    iii) Total Confirmed Cases

-  4. Cured/Discharged
+    iv) Cured/Discharged

-  5. Deaths
+    v) Deaths

- The last rows has the Total number of Confirmed cases, Cured/Discharged and Deaths.
+- The last rows has the Total number of Confirmed cases, Cured/Discharged and Deaths.

 ** The Generated File names are corresponding to the Corresponding date,helpful in automation and research.